nicholaspward/plant-man/docs/schema-table.md

 ---

 ### `Action`
-An **action** is a type of care or maintenance performed on a plant (e.g., watering, fertilizing, pruning).
+An **action** is a type of care or maintenance performed on a plant (e.g., watering, fertilizing, pruning)

 | Attribute | Type | Nullable | Description | Example |
 | - | - | - | - | - |